You are here

 One of neighborhood’s most famous draws is Cedar Hill, the home of Frederick Douglass and now an historic site run by the National Park Service.
 Guided tours are your only way inside the home, which includes artifacts that belonged to the former slave-turned-nationally renowned abolitionist.
 In addition to Douglass' home, some 500 other buildings comprise the Anacostia Historic District, featuring unique two-story cottages, Italianate-style architecture and Queen Anne-style homes.

-About a mile away from Cedar Hill you’ll find the Smithsonian Institution’s Anacostia Community Museum, which is committed to the study of challenges facing contemporary urban communities.
+About a mile away from Cedar Hill you’ll find the recently renovated Smithsonian Anacostia Community Museum, which is committed to the study of challenges facing contemporary urban communities.
 Exhibits highlight life as a local for many black residents, as well as immigrants like the permanent Bridging the Americas exhibit, highlighting Zonians and Panamanians.
-Please note that the Smithsonian Anacostia Community Museum is closed for renovations through mid-October 2019.

 Once known as Uniontown, Anacostia was one of Washington, DC’s earliest suburbs.
 Many employees of the Navy Yard, located just across the 11th Street Bridge in today’s Capitol Riverfront neighborhood, bought homes in the area during this time.